 - semi-sweet chocolate shavings to sprinkle over the top

-Preheat oven to 350°.
-Place the mixing bowl and beater(s) for beating the cream into the freezer to chill.
+- Preheat oven to 350° F. Place a mixing bowl and beater(s) into the freezer to chill, for beating the cream

-Fill a pastry bag fitted with a large plain round tip (I used Ateco No. 808) with the whippy cream cheese mixture.
-Pipe a layer of this mixture onto the bottom of a jar (I used 8-ounce wide mouth Mason jars), starting at the perimeter of the jar and working to the center.
+- to add the layers into the jars: Fill a pastry bag fitted with a large plain round tip (I use an Ateco No. 808 tip) with the whippy cream cheese mixture.
+Pipe a layer of this mixture onto the bottom of an 8-ounce wide-mouth jar, starting at the perimeter of the jar and working to the center.
 Lightly tap the jar on a towel (so jar doesn’t break) on the counter, to settle the mixture in.
 Repeat this step with the rest of the jars.